-Machine learning not only mimics human behaviour but also mimics how humans learn.
-Machine learning has many algorithms which are fed with data, and the algorithm trains through the data or by itself.
+Machine learning not only mimics human behavior but also mimics how humans learn.
+Machine learning has many algorithms that are fed with data, and the algorithm trains through the data or by itself.
 The machine creates a generic model, the accuracy of which is improved through multiple iterations until the desired accuracy is achieved.

 Deep learning is a subset of machine learning that uses neural networks with multiple hidden layers to solve complex problems.
-For example, if we have to identify the image of a dog, it doesn’t matter whether the dog is in a crowd of other animals, or it is in a different position or pose, the machine will recognize the image.
-Chatbots work on the same principle – the machine can understand the response that should be given based on a user’s question.
+For example, if we have to identify the image of a dog, it doesn’t matter whether the dog is in a crowd of other animals or it is in a different position.
+The machine will recognize the image.
+Chatbots work on a similar principle.
+The machine can understand the response that should be given to the user based on the user question.

-- Artificial Intelligence (AI): AI is the intelligence shown by machines or ‘intelligent agents’ so that machines can mimic human behaviour and thoughts.
-A machine that can learn and solve problems is said to be artificially intelligent.
+- Artificial Intelligence (AI): AI is the intelligence shown by machines or ‘intelligent agents’ so that machines can mimic human behavior and thoughts.
+An artificially intelligent machine is one that can learn and solve problems.

-- Machine Learning (ML): ML is the most common type or category of AI where machines can predict outcomes of various business problems with accuracy without being programmed explicitly.
-ML uses a lot of past data to build, train and test a model that does the predictions.
+- Machine Learning (ML): ML is the most common type or category of AI, where machines can predict outcomes of various business problems with accuracy without being programmed explicitly to do so.
+Machine learning uses past data to build, train and test a model that makes the predictions.

 Categories of AI

 Since the human brain is complex, it is difficult to understand, unlike what the scientists thought initially.
-They were of the impression that to digitize the human brain wouldn’t be so hard!
-However, they understood that the key to imitating human behaviour was learning, along with natural language processing and creativity.
+However, they understood that the key to imitating human behavior was learning, along with natural language processing and creativity.
 Well, we are still far from imitating the human brain, but there are improvements every day.
 There are three categories of AI:

 Applications of AI